THE BOLERO TEST

 3. AC power cord switched to Coincident CST and then Statement- "The Truth" comes with a 6 foot generic power cord.
 I replaced this with a 2 foot Coincident CST power cord and then later with a 2 foot Statement power cord.
 This was the largest improvement, with the exception of eliminating the hum of course.
 I believe "The Truth" requires a high quality power cord in the most revealing and demanding systems.
 I realize that a good quality power cord could cost a high % of the original investment, but it is well worth it in the long run.

 4. 10 lb. lead weight placed on top of chassis- The metal case of "The Truth" is somewhat flimsy, so I added the weight, with damping materials placed between the weight and the case.
-The result was only a tiny improvement, but it cost next to nothing, so why not?
+The result was only a tiny improvement in purity and image focus, but it cost nothing so why not?

 Is it possible to further improve "The Truth"?
 I believe so, but this would require some internal modifications which are mainly beyond my expertise at this time (see the website, link below).
 One fantasy I have is to hear a model of "The Truth" with a dual-mono power supply.